Thomas Markle Is Asking For One More Chance

 There have been a number of embarrassing stunts pulled mostly by Thomas and his daughter Samantha Markle that Duchess Meghan has thrown up a wall of silence to freeze her family out.
 They have given interviews to papers and even appeared on television to speak critically of the Duchess of Sussex.

 “Meghan doesn’t think it’s a fair game between her father and the media so she’s not going to engage in it or instruct anyone on her behalf to set the record straight.
 There have always been fears over his vulnerability.
 Now he’s got himself into a cycle of talking publicly.
-It’s very sad.”
+It’s very sad,” the source concluded.